Mole Food Definition: Authentic Mexican Sauce Guide

 Cooking with Mole: Tips for Beginners and Pros

-Using mole in your cooking doesn’t have to be complicated.
-Whether you’re using store-bought sauce or making it from scratch, here are some practical tips to help you get the most out of this flavorful ingredient:
+Whether you're using store-bought mole or making it from scratch, these practical tips will help you get the best results:

 Mole in Action